preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 .. image:: site-requests-option.png

-Selections and properties can be edited if needed.
-From this list an administrator can see the settings and approve or reject the site.
+An administrator selects a request from the list, and can see the settings, edit some of them if needed, and approve or reject creation of the site.

 .. image:: site-request-management.png